Neighborhood Electric Vehicle Low Speed Vehicle and Golf Cart Information FFVR 37

 Your golf cart must comply with certain equipment standards established by the California Highway Patrol (CHP) to be registered for on-road use.
 The equipment requirements are outlined in form CHP 888, Motorcycle, Motor Driven Cycle, and Motorized Bicycle Requirements, which is available from your local CHP office or calling (916) 445-1865.

-If you driver your golf cart on the road it must be equipped with:
+If you drive your golf cart on the road it must be equipped with:

 - At least one headlamp, tail lamp, and stop lamp